-If in fact, you are dealing with a genuine case of narcissism, then the best course of action will in all likelihood would be intervention, usage of a third party neutral, mediation and counseling.
-There will also be a lot of very hard work by each party in order to transcend the disorder or illness and be child centered in your coParenting.
+If, in fact, you are dealing with a genuine case of narcissism, the best course of action would be, in all likelihood, intervention, usage of a neutral third party, mediation, and counseling.
+Each party will also have to do a lot of hard work to transcend the disorder or illness and be child-centered in your coParenting.

-Next, slowly perhaps but with deliberateness you begin to communicate in small bits of information or requests.
-When your coParent is responsive, the outcome is positive.
-Not because you got your way but because it is a child centered approach.
+Next, with deliberateness, begin to communicate with your ex in small bits of information or making small requests.
+This may be difficult because it is a slow process.
+When your coParenter is responsive, however, the outcome is positive—not because you got your way, but because it is a child-centered approach.

 Praise your coParenter with sincerity.
-Expand the dialog over time and consider inviting a third party who is neutral to assist you and your coParenter to be able to sort through decision making without running back to court.
+Expand the dialogue over time and consider inviting a third party who is neutral to assist you and your coParenter to be able to sort through decision-making without running back to court.

-Whatever you do, don’t call names or affix false labels.
-Bones may not be broken but words can sting and are incendiary, capable of burning up every hope or expectation of child centric decision making.
+Whatever you do, don’t call names or affix false labels like narcissism.
+Bones may not be broken but words can sting and are incendiary, capable of burning up every hope or expectation of child-centric decision making.